-Israel was instructed to celebrate the Feast of Tabernacles in this way: “On the first day you shall take the fruit of majestic trees, branches of palm trees and boughs of leafy trees and willows of the brook, and you shall rejoice before the Lord your God seven days” (Lev 23:40).
-Israel should rejoice, because God has included the nations in his purposes for Israel.
+Israel was instructed to celebrate the Feast of Tabernacles in this manner: “On the first day you shall take the fruit of majestic trees, branches of palm trees and boughs of leafy trees and willows of the brook, and you shall rejoice before the Lord your God seven days” (Lev 23:40).
 He who planted and uprooted Israel will plant them again, in their own land (Isa 5:7, 61:3, Jer 24:6, 31:28, 32:41, Ezek 17:23, Amos 9:15).
 He will take them from the dust of the ground, breathe his spirit into them, and set them in the land where he himself dwells.
 He will make Zion’s wilderness like the primeval garden (Isa 51:3, Ezek 36:35) and make it his sanctuary.
-The walls of the holy of holies were lined with cedar and carved with figures of cherubim, palm trees and flowers.
+Hence the walls of the holy of holies were lined with cedar and carved with figures of cherubim, palm trees and flowers.
 This is the paradise that Paul was given a glimpse of, and which was promised to the rebel crucified next to Jesus.
-We have a glimpse of it whenever we pause to look up and search for the blackbird hidden in the foliage, that cannot but sing.
+We ourselves have a glimpse of it whenever we raise our eyes to search for the blackbird hidden in the foliage, that cannot but sing.

 “Truly, you are a God who hides himself, O God of Israel,” Isaiah interjected (45:15).
-God hid his face because of Israel’s sins (59:2), and for different reasons he still does.
-Understanding that a parent’s instructions really are for our good, having the freedom to make mistakes and learn from them without the fear of chastisement, becoming parents ourselves, are elements of growing up.
+God hid his face because of Israel’s sins (59:2), and because of our sins he still does.
+But there were also other reasons.
+Understanding that our parent’s instructions really were for the good, having the freedom to make mistakes and learn from them without fear of chastisement, becoming parents ourselves – these are elements of growing up.
+How would man repay that gift of freedom?
+Would he become like God in wisdom and holiness and compassion for the weak, simply by moral evolution?
+Would wars cease?
 He revealed himself for a time, then went away.
 Instinctively, knowing our nakedness and his holiness, we hide ourselves from him.
 But he will hide himself no more.
-We shall see him face to face, not as now, dimly.
+We shall see him face to face, not dimly.
 We shall know him fully, even as he knows us.